-- 1. PHIL 365: Philosophy of the Social Sciences is desirable as well as courses in anthropology, which are not currently available at the University College. - 2.
-Foundations history courses are also applied to the social science group concentration.
-Electives may be used to add social science concentration courses or to make up a non-social science second concentration. - 3.
-A second concentration is not available in the social science group. - 4.
-Students with a first concentration in the social science group may only have a second concentration in a non-social science discipline. - 5.
-Pre-Bachelor of Education students please see page 83 for details.
+- PHIL 365: Philosophy of the Social Sciences is desirable as well as courses in anthropology, which are not currently available at the University College. - Foundations history courses are also applied to the social science group concentration.
+Electives may be used to add social science concentration courses or to make up a non-social science second concentration. - Students with a first concentration in the social science group may only have a second concentration in a non-social science discipline. - Pre-Bachelor of Education students please see page 88 for details.